-- 60. How can we decouple a coupled problem?
-What are the advantages and shortcomings? - 61.
-Why are interface-couplings more difficult than volume coupling? - 62.
-What are numerical methods for interface coupling? - 63.
-Given PDE1 and PDE2, formulate a compact semi-linear form for a monolithic version. - 64.
-Formulate Newton's method for a variational-monolithic coupled problem - 65.
-What are the advantages or shortcomings of staggered approaches? - 66.
+- 60. Write down the formula of partial integration in higher dimensions! - 61.
+What are possible boundary conditions for second-order boundary value problems? - 62.
+Why do we need numerical quadrature in finite element calculations? - 63.
+Formulate Newton's method for variational problems - 64.
+What are examples of vector-valued problems?
+Id est: what is a vector-valued problem? - 65.
+How are linear and quadratic convergence characterized in practice? - 66.
+Explain the key ideas to obtain stability estimates for parabolic problems. - 67.
+What is the principle idea to proof energy conservation of the wave equation on the time-discrete level? - 68.
+Give an example of a nonlinear equation. - 69.
+What are numerical possiblities to solve nonlinear equations? - 70.
+Explain a fixed-point iteration for solving nonlinear problems. - 71.
+What is a coupled problem? - 72.
+Which coupling versions exist? - 73.
+How can we decouple a coupled problem?
+What are the advantages and shortcomings? - 74.
+Why are interface-couplings more difficult than volume coupling? - 75.
+What are numerical methods for interface coupling? - 76.
+Given PDE1 and PDE2, formulate a compact semi-linear form for a monolithic version. - 77.
+Formulate Newton's method for a variational-monolithic coupled problem - 78.
+What are the advantages or shortcomings of staggered approaches? - 79.
 What is the crucial point in terms of the numerical solution, when several PDEs are coupled in a monolithic fashion?